emarsden/dash-mpd-rs/README.md

 The choice of external muxer depends on the filename extension of the path supplied to `download_to()` (will be `.mp4` if you call `download()`):

-- `.mkv`: call mkvmerge first, then if that fails call ffmpeg, then try MP4Box
+- `.mkv`: call mkvmerge first, then if that isn't installed or fails call ffmpeg, then try MP4Box
 - `.mp4`: call ffmpeg first, then if that fails call vlc, then try MP4Box
 - other: try ffmpeg, which supports many container formats, then try MP4Box